ibm-watson-data-lab/cloudant-food-tracker/README.md

 **To create a Podfile**

   1. Choose File > New > File (or press Command-N)
-  1. On the left of the dialog that appears, select Other under iOS.
+  1. On the left side of the dialog that appears, select Other under iOS.
   1. Select Empty, and click Next.
   1. In the Save As field, type `Podfile`.
   1. The save location defaults to your project directory.